Esperance to play next two Champions League home matches behind closed doors | Goal.com

 They will also play in an empty stadium against Orlando Pirates on February 12.

-They forced a brief stoppage to the match due to lack of visibility from smoke resultantly from the use of flares.
+They forced a brief stoppage to the match due to lack of visibility following smoke resulting from the use of flares.